ayruvedaAvi/ayruvedaAvi/README.md

 # Hi, I'm Abhishek Neupane 👋

 Hello there!
 I guess I code and stuff.
-I am professionally a Flutter developer but like, I do some backend with Node.js too.
+I am professionally a Mobile Application Developer but like, I do some backend with Node.js too.
 Yeah, I guess that's all I need to say.
 Oh I forgot, I spend almost all the money I earn on Mountain bikes lol.
 Anyway, I love making mobile apps and hitting them trails.

 ## About Me

 - Professionally a mobile application developer
-- I know a little bit of node.js
+- I use node.js as my backend most of the time
 - Still a student at NCIT, Lalitpur
 - Apart from these, I love riding Mountain Bike
 - Contact me: neupaneabhishek13@gmail.com